Importing Packages

 )

-# Plot the masked Sv
+# Plot the zoomed in masked Sv

-<matplotlib.collections.QuadMesh at 0x7f0967e56f80>
+<matplotlib.collections.QuadMesh at 0x77276d0e12e0>

 Now let us look at what is produced in the collapse_to_2d = True case: